The Alumni Dream Team

 Nicole Birkholzer is the founder of Mindful Connections, Inc.; an animal intuit; mindfulness expert; and former executive coach.
 She signed up for Gateless because she wanted to help people use writing as a tool for self-discovery.
 When I left Gateless, I felt buoyed, connected to higher self in a brand new way, inspired, ready to take on the world.
 As I drove off, I couldn't listen to the radio, couldn't speak on the phone, couldn't do anything I would often do because I was a new me.
 My spirit soared and soared and soared.
 And I knew I was home ... in more ways than ever before.
 The Gateless Writing Teacher Training was a life changing experience.
 Never have I felt so supported, connected and expansive in a retreat or training.

 Nicole's book Pet Logic: See the word through your pet's eyes - and experience your life through a beautiful new lens hit the stands on Valentine's Day to wide critical acclaim and just this past fall, Nicole and I co-facilitated the first equine-inspired Gateless Writing retreat!
+She has recently been tapped to speak on the TEDX stage.

 When I bring people and animals together to teach my “Mindful Connections” approach, Nicole says.
 I integrate the Gateless writing method into the experience.
 The positive feedback and supportive environment based on the Gateless Method has lasting impact on their lives.
 Through the Gateless training I realized how much I love helping writers get unstuck and into the flow of writing regularly.
 I offer a few personal coaching spots to writers who are looking for that sparkle of inspiration to get their Gateless mojo moving onto the open page.